dans-mad/eslint-intro/README.md

 ### Setting up ESLint

- * We installed ESLint in the exercise above, but it also has a number of plugins which we will need.
-So let's install them as additional dev dependencies: `npm install --save-dev eslint-config-standard eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-standard`
+ 1. We've already got ESLint installed, but ESLint allows for plugins, and we'll need some of these to allow us to select preset versions of JavaScript and style preferences that we want the ESLint rules to enforce.
+So let's install these plugins as additional dev dependencies: `npm install --save-dev eslint-config-standard eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-standard`
- * To create a basic configuration for linting, create a file called `.eslintrc.js` (don't forget the dot at the start!)
+ 2. To create a basic configuration for linting, create a file called `.eslintrc.js` (don't forget the dot at the start!)
- * Inside that file, add: `module.exports = { "extends": "standard" };`
+ 3. Inside that file, add: `module.exports = { "extends": "standard" };`
- * In VSCode, click on the _Extensions_ icon on the left (or hit `Ctrl+Shift+X`), search for _ESLint_, and install the ESLint plugin (it should be the first one in the list of results)
+ 4. In VSCode, click on the _Extensions_ icon on the left (or hit `Ctrl+Shift+X`), search for _ESLint_, and install the ESLint plugin (it should be the first one in the list of results)

 ### Finding errors with ESLint
- * Create a directory `src` and inside it a file `index.js`
+ 1. Open `src/index.js`
- * Add two empty lines to the file
+ 2. Add two empty lines to the file
     * If you have ESLint and the VSCode plugin working correctly, you should see a wiggly red line
- * Hover over the wiggly red line, and a message will pop up: *Too many blank lines at the beginning of file.
+ 3. Hover over the wiggly red line, and a message will pop up: *Too many blank lines at the beginning of file.
 Max of 1 allowed.eslint(no-multiple-empty-lines)*
- * Delete all of the new lines, and replace them with the following JavaScript: `var name = 'bob'`
+ 4. Delete all of the new lines, and replace them with the following JavaScript: `var name = 'bob'`
- * You should now see two wiggly red lines.
+ 5. You should now see two wiggly red lines.
 Hover over the one under `name` and you will see _'name' is assigned a value but never used.eslint(no-unused-vars)_
- * Hover over the other wiggly line and you will see _Newline required at end of file but not found. eslint(eol-last)_
+ 6. Hover over the other wiggly line and you will see _Newline required at end of file but not found. eslint(eol-last)_
- * At the end of the line is a light-blue lightbulb.
+ 7. At the end of the line is a light-blue lightbulb.
 Click on it.
- * You will see several options.
+ 8. You will see several options.
 Click the top one, _Fix this eol-last problem_
     * ESLint will fix the problem for you by adding an extra line at the end of the file

 ### Configuring ESLint rules
-* ESLint is configured using the file `eslint.rc.js`.
+ESLint is configured using the file `eslint.rc.js`.
 You can use existing rule sets, add your own rules and exceptions, and combine multiple sets of rules.
 At the moment, our `eslint.rc.js` just does one thing: extend (i.e. inherit) the standard set of rules.
 Let's add some exceptions...
-* Replace the contents of `index.js` with this code: `var first_name = 'bob'`
+1. Replace the contents of `index.js` with this code: `var first_name = 'bob'`
-* Hover over the wiggly line under `first_name` and you will see two errors.
+2. Hover over the wiggly line under `first_name` and you will see two errors.
 The previous one *'first_name' is assigned a value but never used.eslint(no-unused-vars)* as well as a new error *Identifier 'first_name' is not in camel case.eslint(camelcase)*
-* Add a new line add the end of the file: `console.log(first_name)`
+3. Add a new line add the end of the file: `console.log(first_name)`
-* Hover over the wiggly line again and you'll see there's now only one error.
+4. Hover over the wiggly line again and you'll see there's now only one error.
 At the end of the error description it says *eslint(camelcase)*.
 This - _camelcase_ is the name of the rule that caught this error.
 Camel Case is the usual way of naming variables in JavaScript, it looks like this: `myVariableName`.
 But if you want variables named like this: `my_variable_name` then you will have to turn this rule off.
-* Open up `eslint.rc.js` and inside the curly brackets, after `extends: 'standard'` add a comma and then `"rules": { "camelcase": "off" }`.
+5. Open up `eslint.rc.js` and inside the curly brackets, after `extends: 'standard'` add a comma and then `"rules": { "camelcase": "off" }`.
 The whole line should read:
 ```
 module.exports = { extends: 'standard', "rules": { "camelcase": "warn" } };
 ```
-* Looking again at `index.js`, you will see that there are no longer any errors.
+6. Looking again at `index.js`, you will see that there are no longer any errors.
-* Change `eslint.rc.js` so that instead of `"camelcase": "off"` it says `"camelcase": "warn"`
+7. Change `eslint.rc.js` so that instead of `"camelcase": "off"` it says `"camelcase": "warn"`
-* Return to `index.js` and you'll see that the wiggly line is back, but this time it's yellow.
+8. Return to `index.js` and you'll see that the wiggly line is back, but this time it's yellow.
 A warning means something like _this is really not recommended, but if you're *absolutely* sure this is the best way to do it, then go ahead._

 The full list of linting rules is at https://eslint.org/docs/rules/ The full guide for configuring ESLint is at https://eslint.org/docs/user-guide/configuring